-I made the choice [a personal decision] to go natural 4 years ago.
+I made the choice [a personal decision] to go natural four years ago.
 At the time, I didn’t realize the important stand I was taking or the influence this decision could have on my children.
-How I see it; this was a declaration of self-love and pride.
-My hair reflects my personal beauty, the beauty of my culture and its rich roots.
-My natural hair provides a story filled with bold colors, vivid smells and a long list of ancestral ties.
+How I see it — this was a declaration of self-love and pride.
+My hair reflects my personal beauty, and the beauty of my culture and its rich roots.
+My natural hair provides a story filled with bold colors, vivid smells, and a long list of ancestral ties.

 Emboldened by this new perspective, I prepare myself daily to take on the world, hair first.
 There was a time I wouldn’t dream of wearing my hair curly in my corporate job.
 That would’ve been too brazen of a move and I certainly thought the world was not ready to see this side of me.
 That was a look I reserved for more casual settings or during vacation.
 Those memories make me chuckle.
 Times have definitely changed.

 My mother was a large influence on my confidence.
 I would watch her get ready, similar to how my daughter now watches me.
 As a stay-at-home mom, she was still the most chic of all the moms in the school yard.
 My mother wasn’t afraid to push boundaries with style.
 She was elegant and trendy.
 As I think back, she wasn’t doing anything overtly outrageous, but she was no ponytail-and-jeans kind of mom.
 She would drive me to school every day — hair coifed, lipstick perfectly done, and chin high.